Meme1079/PsychWiki/PsychWiki_Source/Custom Sprites & Texts Functions.md

 ### setTextString(tag:String, text:String)
 Sets the <ins>text string</ins> with a new string value.

-- `tag` - The text tag or object variable name.
 - `text` - The new text string value of the text.

 ### setTextSize(tag:String, size:Int)